‘Grand Hotel’ Spoilers: Javi Mendoza’s Amputation Story Revealed

 “We spend a lot of time flashing back to what happened and his process,” the actor said.
 “You know, going forward and getting older with the disability and all that.”

-The episode’s officially description reads as follows.
+The episode’s official description reads as follows.

 “The Mendozas begin to recover after an accident disturbs the family, and Danny discovers a bombshell that would jeopardize his relationship with Alicia.”

-And speaking of Alica, in a separate sneak peek, she’s seen running into her love interest, Danny, played by Lincoln Younes, while on her way to the hospital to check on her brother.
-As fans of the show may know, the two were immediately attracted to each other but Danny has been forced to keep secrets, including the fact that he’s already in a relationship.
+And speaking of Alicia, in a separate sneak peek, she’s seen running into her love interest, Danny, played by Lincoln Younes, while on her way to the hospital to check on her brother.
+As fans of the show may know, the two were immediately attracted to each other, but Danny has been forced to keep secrets, including the fact that he’s already in a relationship.

-Danny’s main reason for seeking employment at the hotel was to find out what happened to his missing sister, but after meeting Alica, it seems he may have found another reason to stick around.
+Danny’s main reason for seeking employment at the hotel was to find out what happened to his missing sister, but after meeting Alicia, it seems he may have found another reason to stick around.

 Grand Hotel airs Mondays on ABC.